jayanthkoushik/corgy/docs/corgy.md

 ```

 **Bool**
-`bool` types (when not in a sequence) are converted to
+`bool` types (when not in a sequence) are converted to a pair of options:
-`argparse.BooleanOptionalAction` on Python 3.9 and above:

 ```python
 class A(Corgy):